NancyDLL/Train-Scheduler/README.md

 ### JQuery
 1. Used to handle form submit.
+1. Clears the text within the form after submission.
 1. Used to populate the table with the new train info.

 ### Firebase